 Irene’s destiny shared other empresses as well – Empress Euphrosyne, Theophano, Zoe and Anna Dalassena.
 In modern times Buyukada was the exile location of Leon Trotsky, the Russian revolutionary leader, who was expelled from the Soviet Union in 1929.
 He stayed in the island for four years.
 For the Emperors and Empresses of Byzantine, the island was a sad place, while for Trotsky it was a kind of sanctuary.
 What would it be for you when you step on it?
 Istanbul private tours might help you find the answer.

 Remember your dreams and Istanbul private tours – both can be to your advantage

 Buyukada consists of two peaks with many steeps.
-The peak located on the southern section of the island is called ‘Yorgi Peak’ and the other is called ‘Hristos Peak’, which is located on the northern section of the island.
+The peak located on the southern section of the island is called ‘Yorgi Peak’.
+And the other is called ‘Hristos Peak’, which is located on the northern section of the island.
 Hristos Peak is topped by the former Greek Orphanage, a huge wooden building now in decay.
-There are many interesting historical buildings on the island – Ayia Yorgi Church and Monastery dating back to the sixth century, the Ayios Dimitrios Church, and the Hamidiye Mosque built by Abdul Hamid II, and many more.
+There are many interesting historical buildings on the island like; – Ayia Yorgi Church and Monastery dating back to the sixth century, the Ayios Dimitrios Church.
+And the Hamidiye Mosque built by Abdul Hamid II, and many more.

 Not a legend, though, are the mansions (kosks) and the comfortable villas (konaks) built by the colourful population of the island during the Ottoman period.